kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

     ```

     AWS_CLUSTER_NAME - EKS cluster name
-    KFAPP - Use relative directory name here rather than absolute path, like `kfapp`
+    KFAPP - Use a relative directory name here rather than absolute path, like `kfapp`
-    REGION - Use the region you want to create cluster.
+    REGION - Use the AWS Region you want to create your cluster in.

-1. Init cluster config.
+1. Initialize your cluster configuration.

-    For non-existing cluster, please check [setup](/docs/aws/deploy/new-cluster)
+    For new clusters, please check [setup](/docs/aws/deploy/new-cluster)

-    For existing cluster, please check [setup](/docs/aws/deploy/existing-cluster)
+    For existing clusters, please check [setup](/docs/aws/deploy/existing-cluster)

 1. Generate and apply platform changes.

-    You can customize your cluster configs, logging and private access before you `apply platform`, please check [Customizing Kubeflow on AWS](/docs/aws/customizing-aws.md) for details.
+    You can customize your cluster configuration, control plane logging, and private cluster endpoint access before you `apply platform`, please check [Customizing Kubeflow on AWS](/docs/aws/customizing-aws.md) for details.

     ```
     cd ${KFAPP}
     ${KUBEFLOW_SRC}/scripts/kfctl.sh generate platform
-    # Customize your eks cluster configuration before following step
+    # Customize your Amazon EKS cluster configuration before following the next step
     ${KUBEFLOW_SRC}/scripts/kfctl.sh apply platform
     ```

-1. Generate and apply kubernetes changes.
+1. Generate and apply the Kubernetes changes.

     ```
     ${KUBEFLOW_SRC}/scripts/kfctl.sh generate k8s
     ```

-    *Important!!!* By default, scripts will create an AWS Application Load Balancer for kubeflow and this is open to public.
-This is good for dev tests for short term but risky to leak your information for production environment.
+    *Important!!!* By default, the scripts create an AWS Application Load Balancer for Kubeflow that is open to public.
+This is good for development testing and for short term use, but we do not recommend that you use this configuration for production workloads.

-    If you want to secure your endpoints, you have two options.
+    To secure your installation, you have two options:

     1. Disable ingress before you `apply k8s`.
-Open `${KUBEFLOW_SRC}/${KFAPP}/env.sh` and edit `KUBEFLOW_COMPONENTS` environment viriable.
+Open `${KUBEFLOW_SRC}/${KFAPP}/env.sh` and edit `KUBEFLOW_COMPONENTS` environment variable.
 Delete `,\"alb-ingress-controller\",\"istio-ingress\"` and save the file.
     > Note: Don't forget to delete common.

-    1. Follow [instruction](/docs/aws/authentication.md) and add authentication before you `apply k8s`
+    1. Follow the [instructions here](/docs/aws/authentication.md) to add authentication before you `apply k8s`

-    Once your customization is done, you can run this command to deploy kubeflow.
+    Once your customization is done, you can run this command to deploy Kubeflow.
     ```
     ${KUBEFLOW_SRC}/scripts/kfctl.sh apply k8s
     ```

-1. Wait for all the resources ready in namespace kubeflow
+1. Wait for all the resources to become ready in the `kubeflow ` namespace.
     ```
     kubectl -n kubeflow get all
     ```

 1. Open Kubeflow Dashboard
-    * If you choose to use load balancer, You can get dns name here.
+    * If you chose to use a load balancer, you can retrieve the public DNS name here.

       ```
       kubectl get ingress -n istio-system